slowernews/wisdom-tldr/README.md

 ###On health and relax

 Take care of your body.
 It’s the most important thing you’ll get for free.<br>
-But the origin of most health problems is not physical are mental.
+However, the origin of most health problems is not physical but mental.

 > *'There are links between mental health and physical health.
 Physical stress avoids need for control.'*